alexmickelson/brailleLearning/README.md

   - [ ] add a home page that explains wtf this is
 - [ ] grading submission - assignment takes the whole screen, prevous and next buttons
 - [ ] only grade the most recent submission
+- [ ] duplicate spaces in braille to make them more obvious
+- [ ] show assignments that will be available once prerequs met "Course Assignments"

 multi-stage assignments:
 - [ ] braille a word "character", show an new word